Stay tuned for more info on the Spring 2020 Plant Sale!

 To learn more about growing your own garden, seed saving, community gardens and more, click here!

-Starting in 2015, our sponsors provide a match of up to $10 for customers using their CalFresh (food stamps) EBT card.
+Our sponsors provide a match of up to $10 for customers using their CalFresh (food stamps) EBT card.
 All purchases of edible plants are allowable on EBT cards, and encouraged!

 History of Plant Sale